-Many restoration and enhancement projects are undertaken in partnership with, or in some cases solely by, Natural England and other conservation bodies such as the Rivers Trusts.
+Many restoration and enhancement projects are undertaken in partnership with, or in some cases solely by, Natural England, Countryside Council for Wales and other conservation bodies such as the Rivers Trusts.
 Many projects are undertaken through voluntary agreements at local level.